conjurer-rich/faster-flow-hq/pages/strategic-leaders.md

 ---
-permalink: /cto
+permalink: /strategic-leaders
 title: "Organize for Flow.
 Lead with Confidence."
 layout: splash
 author_profile: false
 classes: wide
 ---

+## Fast Flow for Strategic Leaders

 Misaligned teams.
 Slowed delivery.
 Endless debates about ownership.
-Faster Flow gives you a practical system to align structure with strategy—so your organization can move faster, with less friction.
+The Fast Flow Facilitator Platform gives you a practical system to align structure with strategy—so your organization can move faster, with less friction.

 ## You’re accountable for…